 Look at pure religion whenever it has had a place on earth, and you will always mark the same characteristics in all its features.
-Look at truth (without which the former could not exist), and the same peculiarities are apparent.
-Those who have been guided by them have always shown the same principles; and those who were not have as uniformly sought to destroy their influence.
-Religion has had its friends and its enemies; its advocates and its opponents; but the thousands of years which have come and gone have left it unaltered; the millions who have embraced it, and are now enjoying that bliss held forth in its promises, have left its principles unchanged, and its influence upon the honest heart unweakened.
-The many oppositions which have encountered it; the millions of calumnies, the numberless reproaches, and the myriads of falsehoods have left its fair form unimpaired, its beauty untarnished, and its excellence as excellent; while its certainty is the same, and its foundation upheld by the hand of God.
+Look at truth (without which the former could not exist,) and the same peculiarities are apparent.
+Those who have been guided by them have always shown the same principles; and those who were not, have as uniformly sought to destroy their influ-Religion has had its friends ence. and its enemies; its advocates and its opponants.
+But the thousands of years which have come and gone, have left it unaltered; the millions who have embraced it, and are now enjoying that bliss held forth in its promises, have left its principles unchanged, and its influence upon the honest heart, unweakened.
+The many oppositions which have encountered it; the millions of calumnies, the numberless reproaches, and the myriads of falschoods, have left its fair form unimpaired, its beauty untarnished, and its excellence as excellent; while its certainty is the same, and its foundation upheld by the hand of God!

-One peculiarity of men I wish to notice in the early part of my narrative.
-So far as my acquaintance and knowledge of men and their history extends, it has been the custom of every generation to boast of, or extol the acts of the former.
-In this respect I wish it to be distinctly understood that I mean the righteous-those to whom God communicated his will.
-There has ever been an apparent blindness common to men, which has hindered their discovering the real worth and excellence of individuals while residing with them; but when once deprived of their society, worth, and counsel, they were ready to exclaim,

-"how great and inestimable were their qualities, and how precious is their memory."
+One peculiarity of men I wish to notice in the early part of my narrative.- been stayed?
+Men, from the days of So far as my acquaintance and knowlour father Abraham, have talked, bossedge of men and their history extends, it has been the custom of every generation, to boast of, or extol the acts of the former.
+In this respect I wish it to be distinctly understood, that I mean the righteous-those to whom God communicated his will.
+There has ever been an apparent blindness common to men, which has hindered their discovering the real worth and excellence of individuals while residing with them; but when once deprived of their society, worth, and counsel, they were ready. to exclaim, "how great and inestimable were their qualities, & how precious is their memory."

-The vilest and most corrupt art not exempted from this charge; even the Jews, whose former principles had become degenerated, and whose religion was a mere show, were found among that class who were ready to build and garnish the sepulchres of the prophets, and condemn their fathers for putting them to death, making important boasts of their own righteousness and of their assurance of salvation, in the midst of which they rose up with one consent, and treacherously and shamefully betrayed and crucified the Saviour of the world!
-No wonder that the inquirer has turned aside with disgust, nor marvel that God has appointed a day when he will call the nations before him, and reward every man according to his works.
+The vilest and most corrupt are not exempted from this charge: even the Jews, whose former principles had bocome degenerated, and whose religion was a mere show, were found among that class who were ready to build and garnish the sepulchers of the prophets, and condemn their fathers for putting them to death; making important boasts of their own righteousness, and of their assurance of salvation, in the midst of which they rose up with one consent, and treacherously and shamefully betrayed, and crucified the Savior of the world!
+No wonder that the enquirer has turned aside with disgust, nor marvel that God has appointed a day when he will call the nations before him, and reward overy man according to his works!